mengyy212/mengyy212.github.io/index.md

 - First Class Academic Scholarship, _China University of Mining and Technology (Beijing)_, 2016
 - First Class Academic Scholarship, _China University of Mining and Technology (Beijing)_, 2015
 - Nation Scholarship, _The Ministry of Education of China_, 2013
-- National Encouragement Scholarship, _The Ministry of Education of China_, 2012
-- National Encouragement Scholarship, _The Ministry of Education of China_, 2011